-With 90-100% financing available, an SBA 7(a) loan comes with a 10-year term which drives down your monthly payments and leaves you with extra cash to fuel your business operations.
+With 90-100% financing available, an SBA 7(a) loan comes with a 10-year term, which drives down your monthly payments and leaves you with extra cash to fuel your business operations.
 You not only gain the small business funding you need, but you can also finance extra FF&E or machinery as well as working capital to manage transition costs – all bundled up in one long-term loan.
 If your transaction includes real estate, the SBA gives you options for a longer term on your loan.

 Solutions